Tactics

 Doug Howlett

 During a deer season scouting walk of your hunting property, whether public or private, keep an eye out for natural foods.
-One of the biggest factors that can determine whether deer will be actively feeding in open fields and plots early in the season, or remain hidden in the woods, is the state of the mast crop—particularly acorns.
-Oaks don’t always produce.
+One of the biggest factors that can determine whether deer will be actively feeding in open fields and plots early in the season, or remain hidden in the woods, is the state of the mast crop — particularly acorns.
+Deer eat acorns but oaks don’t always produce.
 In fact, acorn production can be quite variable depending on a long list of factors.
 Even in years when a number of trees seem to produce, not all of them will.

-How Conducting Acorn Surveys Can Help With Deer Season
+How Conducting Acorn Surveys to Learn How Deer Eat Acorns Can Help With Deer Season

 Learn how to call deer like an expert on iSportsmanUSA.